The Retirement Research Foundation

 Direct Service Grants are provided to nonprofit organizations that are:

-- Looking to develop, test, and implement new direct service programs or significantly expand existing programs that intentionally focus on persons, ages 65 and older
+- Looking to enhance new direct service programs or significantly expand existing programs that intentionally focus on persons, ages 65 and older

 - Located in Illinois, Indiana, Iowa, Kentucky, Missouri, Wisconsin, or Florida (or implementing a direct service project specific to one of these states)